-Learning Disabilities Care Options: Everything You Need To Know
+Learning Disabilities Care Options: Everything you Need to Know

 01 December 2020

-This article aims to inform you of the different care options available to people with learning disabilities.
+Let us inform you of the different care options available to people with learning disabilities.
 Caring for someone with learning disabilities can be a rewarding and challenging role.
 A professional learning disabilities carer can help clients to ensure that their family member or friend receives the right one-to-one support they need.

 People with learning disabilities may take longer to learn certain skills, and may find it harder to process complex information.
 A learning disability carer can help someone at home to have a better quality of life and greater independence.